Customer Login

 Introduction

 Recently, the lengths of highlines have been exploding.
 For this reason, many slackline retailers have been exploring new options for webbing to be used that uses high-tech fibers.
 These new webbings have significantly lower stretch than traditional slackline webbings, which are made from nylon and/or polyester.
 This combined with a much lighter weight makes these webbings very appealing for all slackliners.
-Because of their low stretch, these webbings are subject to much higher shockload forces during dynamic movements, such as leash falls on a highline.
-The shorter the slackline, the more apparant these peak forces become.
+Because of their low stretch, these webbings are subject to much higher shock-load forces during dynamic movements, such as leash falls on a highline.
+The shorter the slackline, the more apparent these peak forces become.

 In this experiment, we setup a highline consisting of 2 strands of a prototype Vectran webbing, with tension on both the main line and the backup line (using separate pulley systems for each).
 We also tested how much of an effect that dynamic anchors had on the peak forces on the full system as well as just the backup line.